Hybrid Apps: The Future Is Here

 If you don’t want to go web or stay native, then the cross platform app development service providers can help you built the perfect hybrid solution.
 Hybrid mobile apps are basically native applications that embed a platform specific web browser control.
 Since all mobile platforms including iOS, Android, Windows and Blackberry have web browser controls embedded, it is easy to use these apps in both mobile as well as native applications.
 In fact, hybrid mobile apps give a seamless experience that makes it the best choice.

 Hybrid mobile apps with ASP.NET MVC: Bringing the future here

 ASP.NET MVC is a great choice to build a neat framework for your backend.
 There are many web backend options available, but when it comes to hybrid apps, there is nothing better than ASP.NET MVC.
 This is because the MVC environment offers superior control over HTML output, so you can generate mobile-friendly HTML with ease.
 When you have ASP.NET MVC, you can share most of the code for native and mobile app, only the view needs to be customized.
 It’s simple model works in alignment with underlying platforms so you can easily make AJAX calls or use jQuery on the client.

 Along with all these benefits hybrid mobile app development offers cost and performance benefits as well.
 According to a recent survey from Gartner, only 6% apps are developed using HTML 5.
 However, with the set of benefits come some drawbacks – if you want to run the app on iPhone and Android, the programming languages differ and hence you need to write the code from the scratch.
 Other than that, hybrid mobile app development certainly has a promising future.

-To understand whether to go in for native app development or cross platform app development for your next mobile app, call our mobile experts at 1-877-RISHABH (1-877-747-4224).
-You can even have us call you, just fill in the contact form here.
+To understand whether to go in for native app development or cross platform app development using Xamarin technology for your next mobile app, call our mobile experts at 1-877-RISHABH (1-877-747-4224).